6 Cybersecurity Awareness Tips for You and Your Business

 Written by Dawn Wilcox, Director of IT Security & Compliance

-With the recent data breach at Equifax, what better way to kick off October than with a nod to National Cybersecurity Awareness Month.
+We always like to kick off October with a nod to National Cybersecurity Awareness Month.
 Here are some articles that offer small, but important, steps you can take every day to help protect yourself and your business from financial online theft.

 - We often take for granted that everything will work online the way it should — our information will go to the right people through secure channels.
 Sadly, that’s not always the case, but there are a few things to look for before you put in your account info or credit card numbers to help prevent theft.